oacikel/weatherapp/README.md

 ● Best UI practices (Material design)
 ● Local data storage
-● UI layout optimized for both Phone and Tablets screens ● Implement ‘More details’ feature (with ability to view more detailed information about weather data returned from API)
-● Fetching and processing weather data for more locations ● Refresh the weather data periodically
+● UI layout optimized for both Phone and Tablets screens ● Fetching and processing weather data for more locations ● Refresh the weather data periodically
 ● Custom animations, transitions between screens
 ● All CRUD operations
-● Use Kotlin instead of Java for MainActivity

 note 1:In order to stop having Network request limitation issues, refresh feature has been commented out.
 Please call viewModel.requestLocationUpdates() if you want to utilize this feature.